-Since using destination filters, my average nightly yield with Uber and Lyft has increased by about $100.
+Since using destination filters, my average weekend yield with Uber and Lyft has increased by about $100.
 Here’s how you can do the same.

 However, keep in mind the rides you get on destination filter don’t count toward any bonuses or guarantees on Lyft.
 Uber just announced a change that their filters will apply towards bonuses and the like.
 Uber gives you two destination filters per 24 hour period, and Lyft gives you three, but the use of a filter only counts towards your daily total if you get a ride on that filter.

 The Uber destination filter will get you requests going anywhere inside a 180 degree arc that is created by drawing a line from where you are to where you set the filter for.
 Please note that the filter does not apply to where the ride starts, it only applies to where the rider is going.

 This means you will sometimes be sent to pickup someone that is away from your chosen destination, but they will be going toward your chosen destination.
 And, yes, it sometimes means you will go several miles in the wrong direction, only to drop your rider one mile closer to your destination than where you started.
 It actually happened to me the first day I tried Uber’s filters.
 The good news it doesn’t happen often, and you are not under any obligation to accept a ride that requires you to travel in the wrong direction.